BrunaRihl/starlight-consultations/README.md

 I created  the content for my application.

-* [Energetic Tarot](https://energetictarot.co.uk/what-are-esoteric-practices/) and ChatGPT: used to write the content about esotericism on the website.
+* [Energetic Tarot](https://energetictarot.co.uk/what-are-esoteric-practices/) and ChatGPT: used to assist in write the content about esotericism on the website.

 ### Media